banner-brands.png

 GSTR-11: Refund Claim

-If you paid excess tax or faced input tax credit issues, this return allows you with a Unique Identification Number (UIN) to claim refunds on taxes paid for your purchases.
+If you paid excess tax or faced input tax credit issues, this return allows you to claim refunds on taxes paid for your purchases.
 This helps taxpayers, such as foreign embassies, recover the GST paid on eligible goods and services purchased in India.

 CMP-08: Composition Levy